histolab/histolab/docs/quickstart.rst

    Dimensions at level 1: (7500, 8496)
    Dimensions at level 2: (1875, 2124)

-Moreover, we can save and show the slide thumbnail in a separate window.
+Moreover, we can retrieve or show the slide thumbnail in a separate window:
-In particular, the thumbnail image will be automatically saved in a subdirectory of the ``processed_path``:

 .. code-block:: ipython3

-   prostate_slide.save_thumbnail()
+   prostate_slide.thumbnail
    prostate_slide.show()

 .. figure:: https://user-images.githubusercontent.com/4196091/92748324-5033e680-f385-11ea-812b-6a9a225ceca4.png